We have reached the Pre-submission (Regulation 14) stage of our Neighbourhood Development Plan (NDP).

 - All of the documents for this stage are on our, documents page.

-- As a part of Regulation 14, we will be having public exhibitions:
+- As a part of Regulation 14, we had public exhibitions:

 How we got here and what Next?